jfrog/jfrog-pipelines-dynatrace-example/demoapp/README.md

 # Overview

-Simple one page Node.JS app with built-in an option to slow down server-side code execution or to simulate failed requests.

-The app also comes with 4 built-in "feature" behaviors - meaning - if you launch the app and tell it to run as Feature 1, 2, 3 to show slightly different behavior.
+This simple Node.JS app comes with built-in "feature" behaviors - meaning - if you launch the app and tell it to run as feature 1, 2, 3 to show slightly different behavior.

 | Feature | Behavior |
 | ----- | --------- |